 5.Cook until oil separates and the gravy reaches a saucy consistency.

-Note- If dried beans are used,soak it for 8 hours and pressure cook the beans.
+Note- If using dried beans,soak it for 8 hours or overnight and pressure cook the beans.

 Click the link for more South Indian Kulambu recipes

-Meet you all again with another interesting recipe,till then it is bye from Padhu of Padhuskitchen.
+Meet you all again with more interesting recipes, until then it is bye from Padhu of Padhuskitchen.